-All Tetralith compute nodes have 32 CPU cores.
 There are 1832 "thin" nodes with 96 GiB of primary memory (RAM) and 60 "fat" nodes with 384 GiB.
 Each compute node has a local SSD disk where applications can store temporary files (approximately 200GiB per thin node, 900GiB per fat node).

 All Tetralith nodes are interconnected with a 100 Gbps Intel Omni-Path network which is also used to connect to the existing disk storage.
 The Omni-Path network is similar to the FDR Infiniband network in Triolith (e.g still a fat-tree topology).

-The hardware will be delivered by ClusterVision B.V.
+The hardware was delivered by ClusterVision B.V.

 NSC will soon add GPUs to a number of Tetralith computer nodes.
 We estimate these will become available to users in the first half of 2020.